jsconf/2012.jsconf.eu/_posts/2012-08-24-javascript-is-the-new-punk-rock.md

 ---
 layout: main
-title: Stuart Memo: JavaScript is the new Punk Rock
+title: "Stuart Memo: JavaScript is the new Punk Rock"
 category: speaker
 ---